-Once ribs have reached 175 degrees, remove from heat and loosely tent with aluminum foil.
-Let stand for 10 minutes.
-Heat remaining sauce while ribs are resting.
-Serve on the side or on top of rice and vegetables.
+Once ribs have reached an internal temperature of 185-195 degrees, remove them from heat and loosely tent with aluminum foil.
+Let them stand for 15-20 minutes.
 Slice ribs between the bones, place on serving dish, and garnish with chopped green onions.

 Store leftover ribs in an airtight container in the fridge for up to 4 days.